 To make your own lotion bars, you will need:

-- A solid oil (shea butter, coconut oil, vegetable shortening, etc.)
+- A solid oil (shea butter, cocoa butter, vegetable shortening, etc.)

-- A liquid oil (canola oil, olive oil, etc.)
+- A liquid oil (canola oil, olive oil, coconut oil, etc.)

 - Essential oil (optional)